-Carla Nunes is a managing director in the Office of Professional Practice (OPP) of Kroll, based in the Philadelphia office, and a Kroll Institute Fellow.
+Carla Nunes is a managing director in the Office of Professional Practice (OPP) of Kroll, based in the Philadelphia office.
 She has over 25 years of experience.
 In her OPP role, she provides firm-wide technical guidance on a variety of valuation, financial reporting and tax issues.
 She is also the global leader of Kroll' Valuation Digital Solutions group, which produces the cost of capital thought leadership content and data housed in the Cost of Capital Navigator.

 Congratulations to our colleague Carla Nunes who has been elected as Practitioner Director of the Financial Management Association (FMA).
 During her two-year term, she will contribute to the FMA’s objective to find ways to translate academic finance research into practical, usable finance concepts by practitioners.
 Read more here.